wojciechkpl/WorkoutBuddy/docs/DATABASE.md

-# Database Documentation
+# Database Documentation (2024)

-This document provides detailed information about the WorkoutBuddy database schema, relationships, and usage patterns.
+This document provides detailed information about the WorkoutBuddy database schema, including new tables for safety, privacy, ML feedback, accountability check-ins, and community connections.
+Synthetic test data covers all flows and is annotated for separation.

 ## 📋 Table Overview